-- 34. Approximately 1,000 functional spacecraft in orbit today are joined by tens of thousands of pieces of space debris.
-The orbital collision of the functional Iridium 33 and non-functional Cosmos 2251 in February 2009 proved that a catastrophic satellite collision is a realistic possibility. - 35.
-Conjunction assessment can be divided into two categories: pre-launch screening and orbital conjunction assessment.
+34. More than 1,000 functional spacecraft in orbit today are joined by tens of thousands of pieces of space debris.
+The orbital collision of the functional Iridium 33 and non-functional Cosmos 2251 in February 2009 proved that a catastrophic satellite collision is a realistic possibility.
+Today an increasing number of spacecraft operators are attaching greater importance to avoiding collisions.
+Conjunction assessment can be divided into two categories: prelaunch screening and orbital conjunction assessment.